predsci/PROF/mkdocs/docs/example.md

 will keep the default start date for COVID-19 and change it for influenza.
 Please note that whereas the start date can be set individually for each pathogen, there is a single end date for both pathogens.

-If you would like to fit only part of the data we recommend using the interactive plots of the data for selecting the ''fit_start' dates and 'fit_end' date.
+If you would like to fit only part of the data we recommend using the interactive plots of the data for selecting the `fit_start` dates and `fit_end` date.

-Please note that whereas each pathogen has its own 'fit_start' date, the end date for the fitting is always the same for both pathogen.
+Please note that whereas each pathogen has its own `fit_start` date, the end date for the fitting is always the same for both pathogen.

-Next we load the parameters for the models (for more details see the R/ex_par_list.R script):
+Next we load the parameters for the models (for more details [Download the ex_par_list.R script](files/ex_par_list.R)):

 ``` r
 > par_list = init_par_list(diseases=c("covid19", "influenza"), models=c("seirh", "sirh"))